dreamcatcher-tech/network/ideas/Dreamcatcher/DreamEther/UA Dev team.md

 We can manage other teams of devs locally for remote clients ?

-Set up batteries and starlinks, and be on the outskirts of the city ?
+Set up solar, batteries, and starlinks, and be on the outskirts of the city ?
 Hire food and services to make living good.
+Offer sanctuary to those who would work.
+Hire other skills and build modular housing.